How to deal with benefits and claims

 When will Housing Benefit be paid directly to a landlord?

-Housing Benefit is normally paid to the claimant.
-However, under the current rules payments can be made directly to the landlord where:
+Under the current legislation payments can be made directly to the landlord where:

 - the claimant has rent arrears of 6 weeks or more (except where we consider it to be in the overriding interest of the claimant not to make direct payments); or